Policy Change Toolkit

 The Legislative Committees page has information with each committee's member roster, agendas, calendars, archived videos, and committee documents.
 The 'Committee Documents' page for each meeting is very important because it provides information that is not linked to the bill pages, including any proposed amendments or substitute bills that the committee will consider.

 During bill hearings, testimony is heard and stakeholders may also "sign in" with a position on a bill.
-Committees hold an executive session to vote on a bill, where the discussion is only among legislators.
+Committees hold an executive session to vote on a bill, during an "exec" session the discussion is only among legislators.
 All hearings and executive sessions are broadcast live on TVW, and recordings are archived.
 You can find links to live and archived committee videos at the bottom of each bill page.

 Use the Committee Sign In page to see who has asked to testify at a bill hearing, and how people are recording positions on a bill.
 You need to know the bill number, the committee name, and the hearing date (find these on the bill information page).

 The Rules Committees operate very differently.
 These committees determine which bills will move to the floor for a potential vote of the House or the Senate.
 There are no hearings or public testimony in Rules.
 The Rules Committees meeting times are at the discretion of the Speaker for the House and the Lieutenant Governor for the Senate.
-The House and Senate have slightly different processes for advancing bills towards a floor vote.
+The House and Senate have slightly different processes for advancing bills towards a floor vote, but each uses a series of review steps.
+Outline of the Rules process.

 Following Legislative Developments